JetBrains/kotlin-web-site/pages/docs/tutorials/multiplatform-library.md

 ```
 </div>

-Notice that implementation on *every* platform can encode byte arrays to string.
-If we want we can provide more efficient implementation for this method,
+Notice that the implementation on *every* platform can encode byte arrays to a string.
+If we want we can provide a more efficient implementation for this method,
 for example, let's specialize it on the JVM:

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">